-VO-STA: A VO-STA is a VO with subtitles in Allemand (German) (RFB).
+VO-STA: A VO-STA is a VO with subtitles in German (RFB).

-VO-STMF: A VO-STMF is a VO with subtitles for Malentendants (deaf and hard-of-hearing) in French (RFB).
+VO-STMF: A VO-STMF is a VO with subtitles for the deaf and hard-of-hearing in French (RFB).

-VO-STMA: A VO-STMA is a VO with Sub Titles for Malentendants in German (RFB).
+VO-STMA: A VO-STMA is a VO with Sub Titles for the deaf and hard-of-hearing in German (RFB).